Helsinki Hacklab is a hackerspace located in Helsinki, Finland.

 Roadside parking spots are easy to find at evenings and weekends, and there is place for few cars behind the building too.

-The space is right in between of Pitäjänmäki train station (Helsinki public transport zone) and Mäkkylä station (Espoo zone).
+The space is right in between of Pitäjänmäki train station and Mäkkylä station (both within local traffic zone B).

 Bus number 550 (beltway route) also stops at these train statios.
 Pitäjänmäki train station also has a free parking area close to our location.